Breakdown/congress/README.md

 ## CI/CD

-This project uses GitHub Actions for continuous integration and deployment:
+This project uses GitHub Actions for continuous integration and deployment, so if you're contributing you can PR with confidence!

 - **CI Workflow**: Runs on pull requests to verify code quality and build status.
 - **CD Workflow**: Automatically publishes to npm when changes are merged to main.
-- **Release Workflow**: Manual workflow to create new releases with semantic versioning.

-### Setting Up NPM Deployment

-To enable automated npm publishing, add an NPM access token as a GitHub secret:

-1. Generate an NPM token with publish permissions
-2. Add the token as a repository secret with the name `NPM_TOKEN`

 ## License